HewlettPackard/swarm-learning/examples/README.md

 This example demonstrates swarm learning use case on following setup.
 - Based on 2 hosts
 - Mnist dataset
-- ML platform is Tensorflow platform
+- ML platform is Tensorflow
 - SL-ML pairs are spawned using SWOP

 ### [MNIST-PYT](/examples/mnist-pyt/MNIST-PYT.md)
 This example demonstrates swarm learning use case on following setup.
+Additionally this example has branches to show case **CPU based** and **GPU based (amd, nvidia)** local training of machine learning application.
-- Based on 2 hosts
+- Based on single host
 - Mnist dataset
-- ML platform is Tensorflow platform
+- ML platform is PyTorch
 - SL-ML pairs are spawned using SWOP

 ### [CIFAR-10](/examples/cifar10/CIFAR-10.md)